What is the mother wound?

 Who Does Feminine Shame Impact:

-How Do We Heal Feminine Shame?
+How Do We Begin to Heal Feminine Shame?

 How Do We Heal Feminine Shame: